Original release: October 18th, 1961

 This is certainly true.
-For example there is clearly a difference when we look at the musical numbers in Seven Brides for Seven Brothers (1954), Guys and Dolls (1955) and The King and I (1956) and compare them with Dance at the Gym, Gee, Officer Krupke, or Cool.
+For example, there’s clearly a difference when we look at the musical numbers in Seven Brides For Seven Brothers (1954), Guys And Dolls (1955) and The King And I (1956) and compare them with Dance at the Gym, Gee, Officer Krupke, or Cool.
 The editing goes much faster, there are more close-ups on the action rather than long-shots and overall it really moves with the beat.
 Grant then goes on to say:

 Michael’s videos would in turn influence a new generation, ensuring that West Side Story would live on through him.

 From its music by Leonard Bernstein and lyrics by Stephen Sondheim which fused together jazz, Latin and classical elements to create an unforgettable soundtrack, to its fashion and choreography West Side Story will quite simply never be forgotten.